USEPA/WNTR/documentation/extensions.rst

 Third-party packages
 ---------------------
 Developers are also encouraged to create third-party software packages that extends functionality in WNTR.
-A list of software packages that build on WNTR is included below:
+A list of software packages that build on WNTR is included below.
+See the `WNTR GitHub Dependency Graph <https://github.com/USEPA/WNTR/network/dependents?dependent_type=REPOSITORY>`_ to find additional repositories and packages that use WNTR.

 .. include:: third_party_software.rst